jxmot/router-log-monitor/README.md

 At first glance making sense of the log entry data seemed *simple*.
 But I don't believe now that is true.
 It seems likely that the best organization of the data would be into separate tables for *some of the log types.
 And perhaps some of them could be grouped into a single table.
 For example, the tables may be like this:

-* Router Actions Table -
+* Router Actions -
   * Dynamic DNS
   * Internet connected
   * Internet disconnected
   * Time synchronized with NTP server
   * Admin login

-* Router Issue Table -
+* Router Invasion -
   * DoS attack: FIN Scan
   * DoS attack: ACK Scan
   * WLAN access rejected